makrai/notes/charakorn-2506-text-to-lora.md

   * output layer scales linearly with the size of the target weights (Von Oswald+ 2019)
-* To explore the complexity-performance trade-off, we propose three variants of T2L: L , M , and S .
+* To explore the complexity-performance trade-off, we propose three variants of T2L: L, M, and S .
 We impose
   * different output spaces on the hypernetwork that represent different inductive biases and parameter counts (see Figure 2)
   * all variants use the same backbone architecture and